code-check/challenge-jasmine/README.md

 ```
 This will assign new matchers to the Jasmine framework, but as it is currently empty, it wont do anything.

-Therefore will add the following code, inside the addMatchers function, which is the actual custom matcher;
+Therefore we will add the following code, inside the addMatchers function, which is the actual custom matcher;
 ```JavaScript
 toBeSquareOf: function () {
     return {